sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-2.md

 1. The commit defines an upload,
 1. The commit has multiple parents; this would require a merge when traversing forwards,
 1. The commit has multiple children; this would require a merge when traversing backwards, or
 1. The commit has a sibling, _i.e._, its parents have other children or its children have other parents.
-We ensure that we calculate the set of visible uploads to make downstream calculations easier.
+We ensure that we calculate the set of visible uploads of these commits to make downstream calculations easier.
 For example, we keep track of the visible uploads for commit `e43f5b` so that when we ask for the visible uploads from _both_ parents of `599611` we do not have to perform a traversal.

 It turns out that 80% of our problematic commit graph can be recalculated in this way, meaning that we only need to keep 20% of the commit graph resident in memory at any given time.